yodiyo/tax-credits/README.md

 - styled according to mock-up, using 15px and 60px as the default spacing
 - used simple Arial, Helvetica and sans-serif font family - if I had more time, I would have used Google Fonts
 - icons and images were screen grabs from mock-up, so look a little glitchy
+- need to add icon for licence attribution

 [Preview page][link]